Table of Contents

-Lamborghini is the Italian supercar of the young and famous, Ford, the hardworking American everyday-man and Jaguar, the sophisticated, British luxury choice.
+Lamborghini is the Italian supercar of the young and famous, Ford, the hard working American everyday-man and Jaguar, the sophisticated, British luxury choice.

 This brand image can be hard to shift, even if the car company diversifies their production models or even moves into a new industry.

-In fact, car company logos can be seen as more important, since it is literally stuck or ‘branded’ on the car badge itself – think of the Mercedes symbol sitting prominent on the front of all their cars.
+In fact, car company logos can be seen as more important, since it is literally stuck or ‘branded’ on the car badge itself – think of the Mercedes symbol sitting prominently on the front of all their cars.